Trainraider/training-image-processor/README.md

 It provides a streamlined UI for selecting a square portion of a picture and then scales that section to 512x512 for training, and then outputs it and loads the next image, all in a single click!

+The code has been thrown together quickly.
+It's disorganized and unprincipled.
+I made the minimum viable project to speed up my own workflow I was interested in.
+Pull requests are welcome.

 ![example of UI](https://github.com/Trainraider/training-image-processor/blob/main/screenshot.jpg?raw=true)

 ## Installation and Launching